AbdullahAbdelaziz122/AI_Projects/README.md

 ## Introduction

-This repository is a compilation of AI projects developed to explore and demonstrate different techniques and algorithms in AI and machine learning.
+This repository is a compilation of AI projects that I have worked on myself.
+These projects explore and demonstrate different techniques and algorithms in AI and machine learning.
 Whether you're a beginner or an experienced practitioner, you'll find projects that cater to various skill levels and interests.

 ## Project List